 - Does the staff wash their hands?

-On our 10 day trip in Myanmar, we spent more money than we would have liked to on meals but we were very picky about the restaurants.
-We are happy to report we never got sick and who know’s if we would have if we would have eaten at the local restaurants.
+On our 10 day trip to Myanmar, we spent more money than we would have liked to on meals, but we were very picky about the restaurants.
+We are happy to report we never got sick, and who knows if we would have eaten at the local restaurants.
 We just would rather be safe than stuck on a toilet in Myanmar.

 Related Article: Street Food Safety Guide